Career and Technical Education (CTE) programs offered in Utah's public

 March each year.

 Final audited results are used to determine CTE add-on funding and

 For more information on district CTE membership audits, contact Jennifer [dot] Yates-Givens

 Research Consultant, Data Quality and Pupil Accounting, USOE School Finance and Statistics.

 Procedures for Approval of Charter School CTE Programs

-To request a CTE program evaluation the charter school representative submits request to a formal request.
-Review full Procedures for Approval of Charter School CTE Programs for detailed information.
+To request a new CTE program the school representative submits a formal application.
+The Procedures for Approval of New CTE Programs contains detailed information on the approval process.